rk-lindsey/al_driver/doc/source/basicmode.rst

 * A MD code executable, and
 * Instructions on how to post-process resultant trajectories

-Recalling that the current example concerns concurrent iterative fitting for three cases (training state points), the is specified by the following in ``/path/to/ALL_BASE_FILES/CHIMESMD_BASEFILES/`` and ``config.py``, i.e.:
+Recalling that the current example concerns concurrent iterative fitting for three cases (training state points), this is specified by the following in ``/path/to/ALL_BASE_FILES/CHIMESMD_BASEFILES/`` and ``config.py``, i.e.:

 .. code-block :: text